NBA Sunday on Sky Sports: Bucks @ Hornets followed by 76ers @ Clippers

 The 76ers are highly likely to face the Clippers without All-Star guard Ben Simmons, who suffered a back injury in last Saturday's loss to the Milwaukee Bucks.
 The team have said Simmons will miss "an extended period of time" but have yet to set a return date.

-In Simmons' absence, Joel Embiid has made his presence felt with a career-best 49-point performance in Monday night's 129-112 win over the Atlanta Hawks.
-The Cameroonian center made good on his vow to play with more aggression and a "different mindset" coming out of the All-Star break.
+In Simmons' absence, Joel Embiid made his presence felt with a career-best 49-point performance in Monday night's 129-112 win over the Atlanta Hawks.
+But the Cameroonian center suffered a sprained shoulder in Philly's Wednesday night loss in Cleveland and is doubtful to face the Clippers.

 Like the 76ers, the NBA is yet to see the very best of the LA Clippers on a consistent basis this year.
 Injuries to Paul George, Patrick Beverley and Montrezl Harrell have been the reason for that, as has the load management of the team's superstar Kawhi Leonard.

-The Clippers (38-19) sit third in the Western Conference but have won just five of their last 10 games.
+The Clippers (40-19) sit third in the Western Conference and have won six of their last 10 games.
 Although they rank in the NBA's Top 10 in both offensive and defensive rating, their effectiveness has not been consistent.
 In the last month, they have conceded 140 points on two occasions and were surprisingly beaten at home by the Sacramento Kings last Saturday.

 Get NBA news on your phone